Beside the Mountain

 • Easy Pumpkin Snack Cake Recipe

-Below are the ingredients needed to make this easy snack cake.
-Many of the ingredients I am sure you probably already have in your kitchen!
+Many of the ingredients, I am sure you probably already have in your kitchen!
 See the recipe card below for quantities and the full recipe.

 Pumpkin puree, eggs, oil, brown sugar, flour, vanilla, cinnamon, nutmeg, baking soda, salt, in bowls ready to make a snack cake.

-• Pumpkin Purée: You want to use pure pumpkin, not pumpkin pie filling.
+• Pumpkin purée: You want to use pure pumpkin puree, not pumpkin pie filling.

-• Flour: Use, whole wheat or all-purpose flour.
-For all my baked goods I choose to use organic flour, however, whatever you have will work.
+• Flour: Use whole wheat or all-purpose flour.
+When baking for my family, I choose to use organic flour, however, whatever you have will work.

 • Oil: You can use mild olive oil, vegetable oil, grapeseed oil, or melted coconut oil.
 I used grapeseed oil.